 You must check out our guide – How to Bypass Windows 11 TPM Requirement, to explore all available options.
 Another easier method is to create a Bootable USB drive with the Rufus utility.

 Rufus provides an option to remove the Secure Boot and TPM 2.0 requirements.
-To use Rufus to bypass the Windows 11 requirements, check out this guide – How to Create a Bootable USB to Bypass Windows 11 Restrictions.
+To bypass the Windows 11 requirements using Rufus, check out this guide – How to Create a Bootable USB to Bypass Windows 11 Restrictions.